trungATtechainer/MLChain-Quick-Start/README.md

 The <b> model.pt </b> file contains the model we already trained using the MNIST dataset and Pytorch.

 The <b> app.py </b> file is where we will use to deploy our model.
-You can create a new python file to follow this tutorial.
+You can create a new python file to follow this tutorial if you want.
 The app.py file can serve as a good reference point.

 Upon opening the app.py files, we will import the following libraries: